tarikceylan/MERN-Stack/README.md

 **Front-End** of this application is built with [**ReactJS**](https://reactjs.org/) and [**Redux**](https://redux.js.org/).

 > Front-End related files are directly pulled from [**original course repository**](https://github.com/gitdagray/mern_stack_course).
-This document will be updated when Front-End technologies' basicss deeply studied.
+This document will be updated when Front-End technologies' basics are deeply studied.